photo credit: Teddy Wolff

 Between the crispy taameya, pickled cauliflower, and spicy harissa raisin sauce, the textures of this sandwich work together like a family on a whitewater rafting trip.

 If there were martinis at Zooba, this is what we’d pair one with.
-It’s filling, cheesy, salty, and you can really taste the spice on the beef patty.
+It’s filling, cheesy, and salty, and you can really taste the spice on the beef patty.

 You can think of this as the 200-level hawawshi class.
 It’s a cheese hawawshi but with Zooba’s spicy citrus and carrot sauce.
 Try the cheese one first, and then graduate to this.
 It’s better overall.